eunsukimme/micro-frontend-on-aws/README.md

-# Micro Frontend on AWS
+# Building a Micro Frontend Architecture on AWS

-This is a demo project for AWS Community Day 2022.
+This project is a demo from the session 'Building a Micro Frontend Architecture on AWS' presented at the AWS Community Day 2022 Seoul ([Youtube](https://youtu.be/FUPlSphkPPs)).
 This repository includes sample E-commerce application.

 ## Overview